Zest-studi-o/P01-Allotment-gardens/README.md

   - Cards with images of the locations.
   - Information with address and contact details and a link to google maps.
   - The user can find easily the locations by clicking on the map, this section also has a contact email address for the particular location.
-  - The locations page is designed to be fully responsive showing the content in three rows for desktop version, two for medium screens and one for smaller screens.
+  - The locations page is designed to be fully responsive showing the content in three rows for the desktop version, two for medium screens and one for smaller screens.

    ![Locations](docs/locations.png)